begab/kpe/README.md

 3. `ant KpeMainNoTraining`

 **The (not so) fast lane**
 1. Running the script `getLibs` downloads dependant libs necessary for building the project.
-Note that this script assumes a UNIX-like envorinment (and the accessability of the zip command).
-This step takes a some minutes depending on your Internet connection (as it downloads 210Mb of data approximately).
+Note that this script assumes a UNIX-like envorinment (and the accessability of the *zip* command).
+This step takes some time depending on your Internet connection (as it downloads 210Mb of data approximately).
 Open a terminal and in the project directory type:
 `./getLibs.sh`
 Having done this, all the necessary libs can be found in the directory *lib/*.
 2. You are now ready to compile the project in your favorite IDE or by using *ant* for that purpose.
 In case *ant* is available on your machine, compilation can be performed by executing `ant` in the project directory.